StrategyMedFor

 In parallel, we are working to introduce biomass energy supply systems in public buildings and small and medium enterprises in the agricultural and eco-tourism sectors to reduce fossil fuel consumption.

-To protect the Ngezi-Vumawimbi Forest, we are focusing on three key areas.
+To protect the Ngezi-Vumawimbi Forest, we are focusing on four key areas.

 Our goal is ambitious: to lead the transition to an ecologically sustainable society.
 Education, civic engagement and environmental awareness come together to forge a culture of environmental and social responsibility.
 Teachers, young people and citizens become the protagonists of this change.